awangdev/leet-code/review/Math.md

 - 难的case先不handle.到底之后来一次overall scan.
 - every level have 5 choices of digital pairs to add on sides.
 Need to do for n-2 times.
 - Time complexity: O(5^n)

+---

+**27. [Max Points on a Line.java](https://github.com/awangdev/LintCode/blob/master/Java/Max%20Points%20on%20a%20Line.java)**      Level: Hard      Tags: [Array, Geometry, Hash Table, Math]

+给list of (x,y) coordinates.
+Determine  # of points on the same line

+#### Observation
+- If given n points, we can calculate all possible slopes.
+O(n^2) times
+- For the two dots that generates the same slope, these dots could be on **parallel** slopes
+- figure out how to prune the parallel dots

+#### Trick: prune parallel dots using greatest common divider
+- Devide the x and y by their greatest common divider, such that x and y can be reduced to minimum value
+- All other x and y can be reduced to such condition as well
+- track the final reduced (x,y) in a map: they are the key to the count
+- No need to use Map<Integer, Map<Integer, Integer>> to perform 2 level mapping; just `map<String, Integer>`, where the key is "x@y"